 The maximum time frame within which to complete a degree (or other program of study) is 150% of the published length of the program.
 For example, if the published length of a program of study is 64 semester hours, a student may attempt up to 96 semester hours (64 x 150% = 96).
 To determine the published length of a program, please refer to the Wake Technical Community College Catalog.

 A student who exceeds the maximum allowable time frame for completing a program of study may appeal.
 The student must provide a graduation plan signed by his/her academic advisor; if the plan is deemed reasonable, the student will receive financial aid on a probationary basis for one or more semesters until the degree is completed.
-Failure to comply with the plan will result in termination of financial aid.
+Failure to comply with the plan will result in suspension of financial aid.

-Students may appeal the termination of their financial aid eligibility in the event of documented extenuating circumstances, such as illness or injury of the student or the death of an immediate family member.
+Students may appeal the suspension of their financial aid eligibility in the event of documented extenuating circumstances, such as illness or injury of the student or the death of an immediate family member.
 The appeal must address why the student failed to make satisfactory progress and what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress in the future.
 Appeals must be submitted in writing to the Financial Aid Office and addressed to the director.
 The Satisfactory Academic Progress Appeals Committee will review the appeal and notify the student in writing regarding the status of the appeal.
-Students are generally limited to two termination appeals requests while attending Wake Tech.
+Students are generally limited to two suspension appeals requests while attending Wake Tech.
 Please refer to the Satisfactory Academic Appeal website for information regarding submission deadlines.

 Students whose appeals have been approved will be placed on financial aid probation for their next semester of attendance.
 The student will, in conjunction with the SAP committee, develop an individualized academic plan that must be followed in order to continue enrollment.
-The plan may include requirements for academic performance or for meetings with an academic advisor or Wake Tech counselor.
+The plan may include requirements for academic performance and/or for meetings with an academic advisor or Wake Tech counselor.
 Students who meet these requirements will continue to be on probation for the next semester, and a new academic plan will be developed.
 Continued eligibility for financial aid is contingent on meeting the requirements of each semester’s academic plan.
-Failure to meet the requirements of the academic plan will result in termination of financial aid the next semester of attendance.
+Failure to meet the requirements of the academic plan will result in suspension of financial aid the next semester of attendance.
 A student's academic progress status does not return to satisfactory until he/she earns a cumulative 2.0 GPA and a cumulative 67% progress rate and does not exceed the maximum timeframe for program completion.